ajlopez/RskCLI/README.md

 ## To Do

+- pending command
+- wait command
 - Commands description
-- Tutorial
-- Save and restore configuration
+- Tutorial- Save and restore configuration
 - .gitignore notice or update
 - help command
 - setnetwork command
-- pending command
-- wait command
 - no of time waiting receipts as option

 ## References